Adrian Banks

-Adrian Gerard Banks (אדריאן ג'רארד בנקס; born February 9, 1986) is an American-Israeli professional basketball player for Bnei Herzliya of the Israeli Basketball Premier League.
+Adrian Gerard Banks (אדריאן ג'רארד בנקס; born February 9, 1986) is an American-Israeli former professional basketball player and current coach for Unity School.
 He played college basketball for Northwest Mississippi Community College and Arkansas State University.
 He was the 2011–12 top scorer in the Israel Basketball Premier League.

+Coaching career

+In 2025, Banks began his coaching career at Unity School.

+Personal life

+Banks married his American-Jewish girlfriend, Rachel Colburn.
+On April 24, 2017, Banks received an Israeli passport.

 College career

 Banks played junior college basketball at Northwest Mississippi Community College before moving to Arkansas State University, where he became the seventh player in the history of college to score more than 1,000 points.